Monitoring Docker, OpenShift and Kubernetes - Version 5.2 (Storage usage and alerts)

 Alerts

-We have added 26 alerts for Monitoring OpenShift and Kubernetes applications, and 4 alerts for Monitoring Docker application that will help you to monitor the health of your clusters and performance of your applications.
+We have added 26 alerts for Monitoring OpenShift and Kubernetes applications, and 4 alerts for the Monitoring Docker application that will help you to monitor the health of your clusters and performance of your applications.

 Please review predefined alerts for every application

-Collector updates
+Collectord updates

 Verify configuration